Easy Instant Pot Chicken Thighs

 In an effort to bring you more quick and easy dinner ideas and also more easy Instant Pot recipes, I’m excited to share this Instant Pot chicken thighs recipe with you!
 Judging by the popularity of my baked chicken thighs recipe, many of you love flavorful chicken thighs as much as I do.

 You can cook these perfect juicy, seasoned chicken thighs in your Instant Pot in just 30 minutes, start to finish.
 Cooking chicken in your Instant Pot frees up all of your oven space so you can roast a pan of veggies to serve alongside the chicken.
+If you prefer a crockpot recipe, try my Tuscan Slow Cooker Chicken Thighs.

 The spice rub on these chicken thighs is similar to the rub that I use on my baked chicken thighs, and it is so good!
 It adds so much flavor to the meat.